lubeda/EspHoMaTriXv2/README.md

 #### alert icon screen

-Sometimes you have to display informations emidiatly, this is done with alerts, the parameter coresspoind [to](#normal-icon-screen)
+Sometimes you have to display information immediately, this is done with alerts, the parameter coresspond [to](#normal-icon-screen)

 ```yaml
 service: esphome.ulanzi_alert_screen